 How long does the procedure last?
-Typically the procedure lasts between 2 to 2.5 hours.
+Typically the procedure lasts between 1.5 to 2 hours.
 This depends a lot on how the vasectomy was performed.

 How long do I need to stay in town?
 For our out-of-town patients, coming in the night before makes sense unless you live within an hour or so drive.
 Travel home the afternoon of the procedure is reasonable, but keep in mind you will not be able to drive a car if taking pain medicine, and you should not be lifting a heavy suitcase.

 How are there no needles?
 For most men, the natural distaste for needles is intensified when discussing getting a shot in the scrotum.
 The memory of the discomfort at the time of their vasectomy may be intense.
 While we can not make the procedure completely pain-free, there is a remarkable tool we use to get anesthesia into the skin and the scrotal structures without the use of a needle.
 It's called the Madajet, and a controlled spray from it pushes anesthetic into the tissues without a needle.
 The sensation is described as having a rubber band snap against the skin, but the discomfort is over almost instantly.
 This typically gives patient near instantaneous anesthesia as well, rendering both the skin and the vas completely numb.
 Nearly all patients say this was less painful than the vasectomy.